SeaTurtleID2022: A long-span dataset for reliable sea turtle re-identification: Introduction

 \section{Introduction}

-Image-based individual animal re-identification, that is, the process of recognising individual animals based on their unique stable-over-time external characteristics, is an essential tool for studying different aspects of wildlife, like population monitoring, movements, behavioural studies, and wildlife management \cite{schneider2019past,vidal2021perspectives, papafitsoros_2021, Schofield_2022}.
-The increasing sizes of the associated photo databases stemming from the multi-year span of such projects \cite{swanson2015snapshot, Schofield_2020} have highlighted the need for automated methods to reduce the labour-intensive human supervision in individual animal identification.
+Image-based individual animal re-identification, i.e., the process of recognizing individual animals based on their unique stable-over-time external characteristics, is essential for studying different aspects of wildlife, like population monitoring, movements, behavioral studies, and wildlife management\,\cite{papafitsoros_2021,Schofield_2022,vidal2021perspectives}.
+The increasing sizes of the associated photo databases stemming from the multi-year span of such projects\,\cite{Schofield_2020,swanson2015snapshot} have highlighted the need for automated methods to reduce labor-intensive human supervision in individual animal identification.

-As a result, a plethora of automatic re-identification methods have been developed during the last years \cite{crall2013hotspotter,blount2022flukebook,weideman2020extracting,moya2015aphis,korschens2019elpephants}.
-Evaluation of these methods is performed on benchmark databases, covering several animal groups like mammals \cite{trotter2020ndd20,botswana2022,nepovinnykh2022sealid,li2019atrw,belugaid,zuffi2019three}, reptiles \cite{zinditurtles, DUNBAR2021151490}, and smaller organisms \cite{ferreira2020deep,bruslund2020re,schneider2018can}.
-Typically such databases are split into a \textit{reference set} -- a set of images with individuals whose identity (label) is known and a \textit{query set} -- the set of images with individuals whose identity needs to be matched to the reference set.
-For deep learning methods, these are described as the training and the testing set, respectively.
+As a result, a plethora of automatic re-identification methods have been developed during the last years\,\cite{blount2022flukebook,crall2013hotspotter,korschens2019elpephants,weideman2020extracting}.
+Evaluation of these methods is performed on benchmark databases, covering several animal groups like mammals\,\cite{belugaid,li2019atrw,nepovinnykh2022sealid,trotter2020ndd20,botswana2022,zuffi2019three}, reptiles\,\cite{zinditurtles, crall2013hotspotter}, and smaller organisms\,\cite{bruslund2020re,ferreira2020deep,schneider2018can}.
+Typically, such databases are split into a \textit{reference set} -- a set of images with individuals whose identity (label) is known -- and a \textit{query set} -- the set of images with individuals whose identity needs to be matched to the reference set.
+In deep learning, these sets are usually called training and test sets.

-The quality of datasets influences the objectivity of the method evaluation, i.e., the photographs in the dataset should mimic a realistic re-identification scenario, in which the images in the query set (corresponding to newly obtained images) are captured under different \textit{factors} than the ones in the reference set.
-Here by factors, we mean changes in the surrounding environment (e.g.\ water depth, occlusion, light conditions), image capture conditions (e.g.\ camera type, flash, type of lenses), but also changes to the individual animals (e.g.\ due to ageing or injuries). \cref{fig:change_patterns} shows an example of such changes to an individual animal over a long period.

-Typically multiple images produced during one \textit{encounter} (burst mode in camera traps, consecutive video frames, multiple photographs taken during an animal-human encounter) share the same factors as the encounter lasts for a short period.
-The most efficient way to indicate different encounters and hence different factors in a dataset is by including the capture date and time, i.e., \textit{timestamps}, in metadata.